(Published on Jan 29, 2010)

 Do you have a very close friend in your life?
 K was my closest, platonic friend ever.
 He was the one person I knew I could trust my life with and he would protect it with his life.
 He was always there to provide a listening ear when I needed one, no matter how busy he was or what he was occupied with.
 Whether I was down, angry, happy or restless, he would be there to listen.
 We would talk on the phone almost every day.
 He would stay up late and sacrifice his sleep so we could talk.
 Our conversations covered just about everything, such as daily events, life, self-reflections, hobbies, our families, friends, relationships, my school, and his work.

 Deep down, I felt extremely blessed and thankful to have a friend like him.

 For example, he kept working in jobs which underutilized his capabilities.
-In the 10 years we knew each other, he would switch back and fro from lower tier jobs to unemployment to odd jobs.
-He was perpetually always trying to repay debts to his friends and family which he built up from earlier years.
+In the 10 years we knew each other, he would switch back and forth between unemployment and odd jobs, even though he was capable of so much more.
+He was always trying to repay debts which he had built up from earlier years.

 Weariness in the Friendship

 It got to the point where I was very frustrated.
 When we first met, I was 15 while he was 27.
 For the next 10 years, I grew very quickly in my life.
 However, his life was sort of in stasis.
 Sometimes he would tell me about his deepest wishes, and that he felt sad that he had yet realize them.
 I knew that deep down, he wanted more and he was capable of much more.
 Yet it felt like his life was in a standstill.